adamgonzo/Recipes_from_terminal/README.md

 - Improve recipe formatting for printing
 - Add option to print/export recipe to PDF
 - Expand search options beyond single ingredient

-Let me know if any part of this markdown needs more detail or clarification!